btemplep/authzee/docs/sdks.md

 - Storage module type and arguments
 - Other module specific arguments as needed

-Compute modules need to declare these public constant class vars when they are created, or have getters:
+Compute modules need to declare these public constant class vars when they are instanced, or have getters:
 - locality - Compute [Module Locality](#module-locality)
 - parallel_paging_supported - if the compute module supports processing grants with parallel paging